shuttle-hq/synthpy/_sources/content/ingest.rst.txt

 ==========
 **Synth** relies on ingesting raw data samples in order to train its internal model of your data.
-The **Ingest API** is a subset of API functionalities of ``synthd`` that allows for ingesting data and thus, training models from data.
+The **Ingest API** is a subset of API functionalities of ``synth`` that allows for ingesting data and thus, training models from data.

 .. currentmodule:: synthpy.client.ingest